dario-rodriguez/devon-guide/Dockerfile-for-Maven-Based-OASP4j-Sample-Projects..md

 Let’s imagine the code is hosted on GitHub, and that it’s based on Maven.
 Build stages would be as follows:

-*Clone the code from GitHub.
+1. *1.
+Clone the code from GitHub.
-*Copy the folder from the previous stage; build the app with Maven.
+2. *Copy the folder from the previous stage; build the app with Maven.
-*Copy the JAR from the previous stage; run it with java -jar
+3. *Copy the JAR from the previous stage; run it with java -jar